Noise Contrastive Alignment of Language Models with Explicit Rewards: NCA: Fixing Decreased Response Likelihood Issue for InfoNCA

-\paragraph{How does NCA work?} The loss function for NCA involves two opposing forces that jointly determine the trend of increasing or decreasing $f_\theta(x,y)$.
-Since $\log \sigma(\cdot)$ is a monotonically increasing function, the first term in \eqref{eq:NCA_loss} acts as an optimizer.
-This term tends to increase $f_\theta(x,y)$ and consequently $\pi_\theta(y|x)$ for the response $y$.
-On the other hand, the second term serves as a regularizer, aiming to decrease these values.
+\textbf{How does NCA work?} The loss function for NCA involves two opposing forces that jointly determine the trend of increasing or decreasing $r_\theta(x,y)$.
+Since $\log \sigma(\cdot)$ is a monotonically increasing function, the first term in Eq. \ref{eq:NCA_loss} tends to increase $r_\theta(x,y)$ while the second term tends to decrease it.